-In India, for example, while urban teledensity reached 30 percent in early 2006, rural teledensity remained at a low 2 percent (Jain 2006).
-This is because private players have been reluctant to get into 'unprofitable' rural telecom provision, and this despite special provisions created by the Telecom Regulatory Authority of India to enhance connectivity to remote areas.
-These provisions include a Universal Service Obligation Fund (USOF), to which all telecom providers are expected to contribute 5 percent of Aggregate Gross Revenue; a Universal Service Obligation (USO), to ensure that telecommunication services expand in remote areas; and Access Deficit Charges, whereby telecom providers are expected to contribute towards a fund to subsidise rural landline connectivity.
-Most USOFs lie unutilised in India while private telecom providers make a mockery of the USO by failing to fulfill their license obligation for rural telephony and preferring to pay fines instead.
-Access Deficit Charges have been greatly cut, affecting the public sector provider's ability to extend telephony into rural and other difficult-to-reach areas.
-The lack, until very recently, of public policy endorsement and support for open standards and open source software applications and low-cost hardware oriented to the low-end markets has also meant that ICTs have been out of reach for the vast majority of the poor in South Asia, who can by no means afford the exorbitant cost of proprietary applications or standard IT hardware which has a high rate of obsolescence built into the business model.
+In India, for example, while urban tele-density reached 30 percent in early 2006, rural tele-density remained at a low 2 percent.
+This is because private players have been reluctant to get into 'unprofitable' rural telecom provision and this is despite special provisions created by the Telecom Regulatory Authority of India to enhance connectivity to remote areas, through: a Universal Service Obligation Fund (USOF), wherein all telecom providers are expected to contribute 5 percent of Aggregate Gross Revenue towards the fund; a Universal Service Obligation (USOs), to ensure that telecommunication services expand in remote areas; and, Access Deficit Charges, wherein telecom providers are expected to contribute towards a fund to subsidise rural landline connectivity.
+Most USOFs lie unutilised in India while private telecom providers make a mockery of USOFs by failing to fulfill their license obligation for rural telephony and preferring to pay fines instead.
+Access Deficit Charges have been greatly cut, affecting the public sector provider's ability to extend telephony into rural and other difficult to reach areas.
+The lack of public policy endorsement and support for of open standards and open source software applications and low-cost hardware oriented to the low-end markets until very recently has also meant that ICTs have been out of the reach of the vast majority of the poor in South Asia, who by no means can afford the exorbitant cost of proprietary applications or standard IT hardware, which has a high rate of obsolescence built into the business model.

-Proceeding from a private sector and market-centred orientation, the ICT policies of these countries also recommend that ICTs are to be used in the spheres of health, agriculture, tourism, culture, education, and so on, to enhance the efficiency and reach of these sectors.
-On the governance front as well, efforts to set up community centres or kiosks in rural and remote areas are limited in their vision, in that they concentrate almost exclusively on improving the supply side in the form of greater reach, reduced delays and more affordable access through ICT-induced elements of transparency, accountability and efficiency.
-While the promotion of these 'one-stop-shop', '24/7' type service centres are essential steps in improving governance, the sole focus on cleaning up and speeding up the supply of government services and schemes has come without a simultaneous push on the demand side.
-In other words, few concentrated efforts have been made to make communities and local governance bodies aware of the kinds of changes being brought about through e-governance experiments, or to involve them in the design, implementation or monitoring of projects.
-Furthermore, e-governance initiatives have been implemented with private sector participation and with the parallel objective of connecting remote communities to the mainstream market, so that the products and services of the private, corporate sector get a larger market base.
+Proceeding from a private sector and market centred orientation, the ICT policies of these countries also recommend that ICTs are to be used in spheres of health, agriculture, tourism, culture, education, and so on, to enhance the efficiency and reach of these sectors.
+On the governance front as well, efforts to set up community centres or kiosks in rural and remote areas are limited in their vision, in that they concentrate almost exclusively on improving the supply-side in the form of greater reach, reduced delays and more affordable access through ICT-induced elements of transparency, accountability and efficiency.
+While the promotion of these 'one-stop-shop', '24x7' type service centres are essential steps in improving governance, the sole focus on cleaning up and speeding up the supply of government services and schemes has come without a simultaneous push on the demand side.
+In other words, few concentrated efforts have been made to get communities and local governance bodies aware of the kinds of changes being brought about through e-governance experiments, or to involve them in the design, implementation or monitoring of projects.
+Furthermore, e-governance initiatives have been implemented with private-sector participation and with the parallel objective of connecting remote communities to the mainstream market, so that the products and services of the private, corporate sector get a larger market base.
 These two aspects of e-governance initiatives in South Asia - the developmental and governance services on the one hand and outreaching markets often through private monopolies, on the other - are not reconciled.
-In effect, telecentres have come to embody the extended arm of globalisation by bringing the markets that govern urban life into rural areas, rather than a space to battle existing development challenges and unequal power structures.12
+In effect, telecentres have come to embody the extended arm of globalization by bringing the markets that govern urban life into rural areas, rather than a space to battle existing development challenges and unequal power structures.